Email FacebookTwitterMenu burgerClose thin

 What Is an Investment Property?

 Unlike second homes, investment properties can be more than one unit.
 Investors commonly buy them with the intent of making money from rental income.
-Some investors also buy investment properties with the goal of flipping them in to sale for profit.
+Some investors also buy investment properties with the goal of flipping them to sell for a profit.
 And depending on the zoning of the property, investment properties can also be rented as commercial spaces.

-Investment properties don’t have any occupancy requirement.
+Investment properties don’t have any occupancy requirements.
 They can be rented out 365 days a year to third parties.
-Rentals may be long-term, such as on an annual lease basis or short-term.
+Rentals may be long-term, such as on an annual lease basis, or short-term.
 Owners make money on investment properties from rental income, appreciation and tax deductions they can use to shelter income.

 Financing Second Homes and Investment Properties